BA (Hons) Electronic Music Production and Performance.

 Assessment: Portfolio of compositions and report.
 40 credits.

-Assessment: Signal path test and portfolio.
+Assessment: Signal path test, portfolio, and report.
 20 credits.

 Assessment: Presentation and essay.
 20 credits.